 Regal and sophisticated, purple is associated with creativity and luxury.
 Like red, purple is a very stimulating color which can boost your energy level when you see it.
-It’s also a color that’s sometimes associated with spirituality and intuition, so if you’re having trouble making a decision, paint your nails lavender and see what comes to you.
+It’s also a color that’s sometimes associated with spirituality and intuition, so if you’re having trouble making a decision, wear purple and see what comes to you.

-Missing summer on a cold spring day?
+Missing summer on a cold day?
 Wear white!
 It reflects light and reminds us of sunnier days.
-It’s also associated with peace, innocence, simplicity, and cleanliness, although in Japan, white carnations mean death – who knew?
-Wear white when you want to bring out any other colors you’re wearing – it enlivens anything you pair with it.
+It’s also associated with peace, innocence, simplicity, and cleanliness.
+In Japan, white carnations mean death – who knew?
+Wear white when you want to bring out any other colors you’re wearing – it livens up anything you pair with it.

 If you’re going for a promotion at work or interviewing for a new job, you might want to wear black – it signifies power, seriousness, authority, and responsibility, all qualities your boss is likely looking for.
 Outside the office, black is also a color that will give you some rocker-chick edge.
-If you’re shy but want to feel like a badass one day, some black studded ankle boots should do the trick!
+If you’re shy but want to feel like a badass one day, some black nail polish should do the trick!

 These are just some ideas for new ways to think about color in your wardrobe – obviously they aren’t steadfast guidelines that you should plan your outfits around every day.

 What do the colors above mean to you?
 Does your mood affect the colors you wear?
-What do you think about colors and mood?
+What do you think about the correlation between colors and mood?
 Leave a comment and let us all know your thoughts.